TabCasterOrg/TabCaster/README.md

 ## Delta-based streaming protocol (raw RGB)

-The server now sends only changed regions using XDamage:
+The server now sends only changed regions using XOR-based damage tracking:

 - Persistent bitmap: the client maintains a full-size RGB framebuffer.
 - Deltas: when regions change, the server sends one or more rectangular RGB updates.